mshanemc/deploy-to-sfdx/README.md

 <https://github.com/mshanemc/shane-sfdx-plugins> along with `sfdx-migration-automatic` and `@salesforce/analytics`

 Put plugins in the package.json dependencies, then linked from source in lib/hubAuth.js.
 Feel free to add additional plugins using npm install some-plugin-of-yours and then add it in hubAuth.js.

 ---

+## BYOO Bring your own org (optional, mildly dangerous)

+Let people deploy from a repo to an existing org, and run some scripts.
+Set the BYOO environment variables to match a connected app (it needs to be a separate connected app from the one your hub uses because that one uses cert/jwt to auth, and this one won't have a cert).
+You'll need to set the appropriate callback URIs for the /token page.

+Users sign into their app, and then the deployer connects that instead of using a new scratch org.
+Password commands are omitted from the scripts, since that would be cruel.

+Change the launcher url from `.../launch?template=...` to `.../byoo?template=...` to use the BYOO feature.

+The page warns people about the risks of executing scripts in a non-scratch org.
+Expect failures because you don't know what features are available.

+---